OpenEvalProject/evals/manuscripts/elife-27441/v1/manuscript.md

 ## Abstract

-10.7554/eLife.27441.001 Previously, we showed that synaptotagmin1 (Syt1) forms Ca 2+ -sensitive ring-like oligomers on membranes containing acidic lipids and proposed a potential role in regulating neurotransmitter release ( Zanetti et al., 2016 ).
-Here, we report that Syt1 assembles into similar ring-like oligomers in solution when triggered by naturally occurring polyphosphates (PIP2 and ATP) and magnesium ions (Mg 2+ ).
+Previously, we showed that synaptotagmin1 (Syt1) forms Ca2+-sensitive ring-like oligomers on membranes containing acidic lipids and proposed a potential role in regulating neurotransmitter release (Zanetti et al., 2016).
+Here, we report that Syt1 assembles into similar ring-like oligomers in solution when triggered by naturally occurring polyphosphates (PIP2 and ATP) and magnesium ions (Mg2+).
 These soluble Syt1 rings were observed by electron microscopy and independently demonstrated and quantified using fluorescence correlation spectroscopy.
-Oligomerization is triggered when polyphosphates bind to the polylysine patch in C2B domain and is stabilized by Mg 2+ , which neutralizes the Ca 2+ -binding aspartic acids that likely contribute to the C2B interface in the oligomer.
+Oligomerization is triggered when polyphosphates bind to the polylysine patch in C2B domain and is stabilized by Mg2+, which neutralizes the Ca2+-binding aspartic acids that likely contribute to the C2B interface in the oligomer.
 Overall, our data show that ring-like polymerization is an intrinsic property of Syt1 with reasonable affinity that can be triggered by the vesicle docking C2B-PIP2 interaction and raise the possibility that Syt1 rings could pre-form on the synaptic vesicle to facilitate docking.

 ## Introduction